-No extreme sports enthusiast will tell you that their activity-of-choice is risk free – in fact, that’s part of the appeal for many.
+No extreme sports enthusiast will tell you that their activity-of-choice is risk free – in fact, those inherent risks are part of the appeal for many.
 What separates the foolhardy from the fun-loving is precaution.

 Skydivers, scuba divers, spelunkers, ice climbers … we all rely on thoughtfully designed, carefully calibrated and meticulously maintained equipment that maximizes the fun and minimizes the risk.

-At Skydive Snohomish, we’re committed to the highest standards of safety.
+At Skydive Snohomish skydiving center, we’re committed to the highest standards of safety, from the beginning tandem skydiving to the seasoned solo pros.
 Here’s a look at just five of the ways we’ve got your back:

 1. Packer Training